Emergency Alerts and Updates

 Wildfire activity surged across Alberta in early May.
 Knowing how to prepare for the possibility of a wildfire and how to react if one strikes is essential to your household’s safety.

 Each of the accordion menus below contains concrete, practical tips to help you increase your household’s wildfire readiness.
-If you have questions or would like to learn more, please reach out to wildfires@metis.org.
+If you have questions or would like to learn more, download the Preparing for Wildfires Info Sheet or reach out to wildfires@metis.org.

 Preparing for a wildfire